Ovid/example-test-training-material/README.md

 Sample Code From Ovid's Introductory Testing Course

+# TAGS

+Yeah, I forgot to push the tags the first time.
+That's something about git that really annoys me.

 # LICENSE

 Releasing this code is an experiment in trying to balance giving back to the